NullVoxPopuli/website/content/2020-08-08-how-does-di-work.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection)

-> *dependency injection* is a technique in which an object receives other obects that it depends on.
+> *dependency injection* is a technique in which an object receives other
+> objects that it depends on.

 _That's it_.